gerardroche/gerardroche.github.io/_posts/2022-11-21-vimrc-and-neovintageousrc.md

 title: The Neovintageous vimrc file
 ---

-In Neovintageous the vimrc file is named "neovintageousrc".
-The file contains initialisation commands and is loaded when Sublime Text starts.
+In Neovintageous a vimrc file is called a *neovintageousrc* file.
+This file contains initialisation commands and it is loaded every time Sublime Text starts.

-You can edit the file using the Command Palette command: **NeoVintageous: Open RC File** and reload it using **NeoVintageous: Reload RC File**.
+You can edit the neovintageousrc file using the Command Palette:

+**NeoVintageous: Open RC File**

+And to reload it:

+**NeoVintageous: Reload RC File**

 ## Options